A list of topics and anchors that the blog and other docs link to.

 ML — ML stands for "meta-language": a language for manipulating languages.
 The ML family of languages includes OCaml and Haskell, and its distinguishing feature is the data model of algebraic data types.
 The domain-specific language ASDL uses this data model.

-CPython — The reference implementation of the Python programming language.
+CPython — The standard implementation of the Python programming language, written in C.

 Python — The popular language that I wrote OSH in.